 This is the order the judge signs if the request for employment is approved.
 Fill out everything except section (f) and the date and signature line for the judge.

-After you fill out the papers above, you must file the cover sheet and the Ex Parte Application for Permission to Work with the family court to open up a case (the Order will be given to the judge in the next step).
-The fee to file these papers is $270 (the fee may be waived in some circumstances of short-term employment).
-The fee is payable by cash, money order, or most major credit/debit cards.
+File the cover sheet and the Ex Parte Application for Permission to Work with the family court to open up a case (do not file the Order, you will send it to the judge in the next step).
+The filing fee is $270, payable by cash, money order, or most major credit/debit cards.
 If you cannot afford the fee, please see Filing Fees and Waivers to find out how to ask the court to waive the fee.